hacks-guide/Guide_Wii/_pages/en_US/bricks.md

 Banner bricks occur if you install a WAD file that has an invalid Wii Menu banner or icon.

 #### Solutions
-If you are somehow able to still access the Wii Menu, go into the Homebrew Channel and use [YAWMME](yawmme) or your current WAD manager to uninstall the corrupt channel.
+If you are somehow able to still access the Wii Menu, go into the Homebrew Channel and use [YAWM ModMii Edition](yawmme) or your current WAD manager to uninstall the corrupt channel.

 If you cannot access the Wii Menu, and have [Priiloader](priiloader) installed, enter it by holding RESET while turning your Wii on.
 Select Homebrew Channel, then uninstall the corrupt channel.